 of our sins and justification with God as well as eternal salvation.
 At the moment of our

-belief we are adopted as sons and daughters of God.
+belie,f we are adopted as sons and daughters of God.

 3. Justice will prevail in the end.
 Not accepting Jesus results in eternal damnation in Hell.

-All believers will face a second judgement seat of Christ and will be judged for their actions since becoming a Believer.
+All believers will face a second judgment seat of Christ and will be judged for their actions since becoming a Believer.
 This does not impact the believer’s salvation but impacts their rewards in heaven.
-God’s judgement is based on his standard of holiness and is absolute and unchanging.
-This judgement will occur at the time of the rapture of Believers just prior to the beginning of the seven-year tribulation period.
+God’s judgment is based on his standard of holiness and is absolute and unchanging.
+This judgment will occur at the time of the rapture of Believers just prior to the beginning of the seven-year tribulation period.
 The rapture is that glorious event in which dead and living Believers will instantly be caught up to meet Christ in the air.
 The already dead Believers will be resurrected with new bodies, and then living Believers will be instantly translated into their resurrection bodies.
 After both groups are caught up to meet Christ in the air, they will be taken back to heaven, never again to be separated from Christ (John 14:1-3; 1 Corinthians 15:51-54; 1 Thessalonians 4:13-17).

 The great white throne judgment awaits unbelievers of all ages.
 It is a horrific judgment where unbelievers are judged according to what they had done and leads to them being cast into the lake of fire (Revelation 20:11-15).
 The Judge is Jesus Christ (Matthew 19:28; John 5:22-30; Acts 10:42; 17:31).
 Those who are judged are the unsaved dead of all ages.
-This judgment takes place after the millennial kingdom, Christ’s 1000-year reign on planet earth.
+This judgment takes place after the millennial kingdom, Christ’s 1000-year reign on planet Earth.
 (Revelation 20:11).

 Christianity According to the Bible by Ron Rhodes